Assistance Programs

 Peninsula Clean Energy “E-Bikes for Everyone” Program

-Peninsula Clean Energy has launched the “E-Bikes for Everyone” program, including significant discounts to qualified San Mateo County residents for the purchase of a new electric bicycle (e-bike) in a broader effort to raise awareness and adoption of this healthier, cleaner and affordable transportation option.
+Peninsula Clean Energy has launched the “E-Bikes for Everyone” program, for a discount of up to $1000 off the purchase of a new electric bicycle (e-bike) to qualified San Mateo County residents in a broader effort to raise awareness and adoption of this healthier, cleaner, and affordable transportation option.

-Coming Soon: California E-Bike Rebate
+California E-Bike Rebate

 Commute.org Programs